qpdf/qpdf/manual/installation.rst

 FUTURE
   This option enables changes planned for the next major release to be included.
-These changes are ABI breaking and are subject to change.
 They are NOT part of the stable API.
+These changes are ABI breaking and are subject to change, which means code linked against a qpdf built with this option may not be binary compatible with installed qpdf libraries.
+Set this if you want to test your code with proposed QPDF API changes and provide feedback prior to the inclusion of those changes in a release.
+Packagers should never distribute backages built with this option.

 QTEST_COLOR
   Turn this on or off to control whether qtest uses color in its